Nikon D7100 vs Leica Q Typ 116

 Review summary: Nikon D7100 vs Leica Q Typ 116

-So what is the bottom line?
-Is there a clear favorite between the Nikon D7100 and the Leica Q Typ 116?
+So what conclusions can be drawn?
+Is the Nikon D7100 better than the Leica Q Typ 116 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - More dynamic range: Captures a larger spectrum of light and dark details (1 EV of extra DR).